richduke/VideoEditorialInTheCloud/README.md

 # Avid Video Editorial In Azure Cloud

-This repository covers projects related to installing Avid Editorial software in Azure subscription.
+This repository covers projects related to installing Avid Editorial software in an Azure subscription.

 # Project  / Folder Details

 ### EitC - BYOL
 - [EitC](https://github.com/Azure/VideoEditorialInTheCloud/tree/master/EITC-BYOL)
-This Project covers installation of Media composer, Nexis and  Jump/Bastioned host in Azure subscription using terraform templates.
+This Project covers installation of Media Composer, Nexis and Jump/Bastion host in Azure subscription using terraform templates.
 Information about the ecosystem, installation guide, current version supported items and future release road map is available in the project information